 HOW DO YOU CALL A RABBIT FOR HUNTING?

-As a hunter, it has never crossed my mind to have to call a rabbit out of their holes.
+As a hunter, it has never crossed my mind to have to call a rabbit out of its holes.
 Apparently, this is considered a survival skill.
-What wouldn’t want do to survive, right?
+What wouldn’t want to do to survive, right?
 Anyways, if you are in desperate need of some protein, here’s what you got to do.

 The noise made by these two techniques imitated the ‘death cries’ of a rabbit being attacked.
 Other rabbits have the instinct to get out and see what the threat is.
 The noise doesn’t have to be very loud.
 The way the rabbit hole is constructed in the form of a funnel, which channels and transmits the sound waves well.